Maintenance of platelet homeostasis by tyrosine phosphatases and vascular heparan sulfates

 Current Understanding

 The prevailing thinking is that mechanical forces are the primary drivers of platelet production.
-However, this logic is flawed and the evidence is contradictory.
+However, this logic is flawed, and the evidence is contradictory.

 Overlooked Mechanisms

-What is glaringly overlooked are intrinsic inhibitory mechanisms and extrinsic cues that provide a break system and directionality to MKs.
+What is glaringly overlooked are intrinsic inhibitory mechanisms and extrinsic cues providing a break system and directionality to MKs.
 Central to this model is the concept of an MK/platelet checkpoint and gatekeeper that prevents platelet production in a haphazard manner, which has never been applied to this fundamental physiological process.

 Hypothesis